smilinggo/scrimba_module_2/README.md

 # scrimba_module_2
-Challenge #6
+Challenge #7

-Styling the subheadings
+Style the last words of both subheading to have a little extra style

-No adding extra HTML
+Add extra HTML
-Add the same class to both headings
-Font size: 48px
-Colors: #FCD801, #281B2D, #00C54C
+Give the new element you add a class
+All it should do is change the color of the text to #FFF